 Under the Hart-Scott-Rodino Act, the merger may not be completed unless Yellow Roadway and USF file premerger notification and report forms with the Federal Trade Commission and the Antitrust Division of the U.S. Department of Justice and the waiting period under the HSR Act expires or is terminated.
-On March 14 and 15, 2005, Yellow Roadway and USF, respectively, submitted the regulatory filings to the Federal Trade Commission and the Antitrust Division.
-Yellow Roadway and USF received notice of the termination of the waiting period on April 14, 2005.
+On March 14 and 15, 2005, Yellow Roadway and USF, respectively, submitted the regulatory filings to the Federal Trade Commission and the Antitrust Division and unless earlier terminated or extended by a request for additional information, the waiting period will expire at 11:59 p.m. on April 14, 2005.
+If extended by a request for additional information, the waiting period days after substantial compliance by both parties with request for additional information, or on the next regular business day if the 30th day falls on a Saturday, Sunday or legal public holiday.